xcart/xcart-docs/_pages/kb_en/modules/pin_codes/admin_experience.md

 ![wfa_status.png]({{site.baseurl}}/attachments/ref_3sGGx0lV/wfa_status.png)

 A PIN code becomes available after a store administrator changes the order fulfilment status to any other status - except for _Will not deliver_ - provided that the order has been paid for (the payment status is paid).
 If the administrator changes the order fulfilment status to _Will not deliver_, the customer will not get the PIN code.
-More info on X-Cart order statuses is available in the section {% link "Understanding X-Cart order statuses" ref_DkbTi1qJ %}.
+More info on X-Cart order statuses is available in the section {% link "Understanding X-Cart Order Statuses" ref_DkbTi1qJ %}.

 Once an order is processed, a store admin can check the PINs sold via the _PIN codes_ tab of the Order details page: